Worldwide Guide to Women in Leadership

 2004 Acting Joint Head of State Barbara Prammer, Austria (06.07-08.07)

 As Vice-President of the National Assembly she became Joint Acting Head of State together with the two other members of the Presidium, when the outgoing President died two days before his successor was to take office in July.
-She is a former Federal Minister and leading member of the Social Democrats of Austria, SPÖ.
-From 2006 President of the Nationalrat. (b.
-1954-).
+She was also Federal Minister and leading member of the Social Democrats of Austria, SPÖ.
+President of the Nationalrat from 2006 until her death.
+She lived (1954-2014).

 2004-10 Prime Minister Dr. Luísa Días Diogo, Moçambique